bingnaa/-bwj224-S23-CodeLab1_week2/README.md

 Ways to lose health: Slimes hit each other or red capsules

-Ways to gain health: Health circle
+Ways to gain health: Heal circle

 Next scene: Collect all the green boxes.